MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cpe-post-provisioning.md

 To associate a worker with your identity, follow these steps in Commerce headquarters.

 1. Use the menu on the left to go to **Modules \> Retail and commerce \> Employees \> Workers**.
 1. In the list, find and select the following record: **000713 - Andrew Collette**.
+This user is associated with the San Francisco store used in the next section.
 1. On the Action Pane, select **Commerce**.
 1. Select **Associate existing identity**.
 1. In the **Email** field to the right of **Search using email**, enter your email address.